unlight/awesome-stars/README.md

 ## C# #

+- [T1000](https://github.com/jchannon/T1000) - A set of architecural examples of how to go from traditional MVC to a functional style with Carter
+- [LayerAllTheThings](https://github.com/jchannon/LayerAllTheThings) - An attempt to show alternative architectural patterns in .Net web applications
+- [TodoList-CQRS](https://github.com/todaprojects/TodoList-CQRS) - Convert TodosApi (earlier homework) to use CQRS instead of services (MediaTR)
 - [DDD-NoDuplicates](https://github.com/ardalis/DDD-NoDuplicates) - Some design approaches to enforcing a business rule requiring no duplicates.
+Domain driven design.
 - [TypeGen](https://github.com/jburzynski/TypeGen) - (Not maintained; if you'd like to maintain this repository please open an issue) Single-class-per-file C# to TypeScript generator
 - [MTT](https://github.com/CodySchrank/MTT) - Converts C# DTOs to Typescript Interfaces using MSBuild Tasks.
 - [electrino](https://github.com/pojala/electrino) - Desktop runtime for apps built on web technologies, using the system's own web browser engine